julialsimpson/AAAS_Air-Sea_Fluxes_Poster34936/README.md

 > Andreas Bulk Parameterization

 20) Bourras, D., Reverdin, G., Caniaux, G., & Belamari, S. (2007).
 A Nonlinear Statistical Model of Turbulent Air–Sea Fluxes.
 Monthly Weather Review, 135(3), 1077–1089. https://doi.org/10.1175/MWR3335.1
-> Common value ranges for fluxes
+> Common value ranges for fluxes for context on RMSE in Figure 2
 - > "90% of the fluxes in the validation dataset are within smaller limits: 0 to 0.3 N/m2 for 𝛕, -20 to 40 W/m2 for Hs, and -10 to 150 W/m2 for LE."
 (Bourras et al 2007)